shallomkanyori/alx-low_level_programming/0x02-functions_nested_loops/README.md

 - **Task 9: Learn your times table.** Write a function that prints the 9 times table, starting with 0.
 - **Task 10: a + b.** Write a function that adds two integers and returns the result.
 - **Task 11: 98 Battery Street, the OG.** Write a function that  prints all natural numbers from n to 98, followed by a new line.

+- **Task 12: The World looks like a multiplication-table, or a mathematical equation, which, turn it how you will, balances itself.** Write a function that prints the n times table, starting with 0.
+If n is greater than 15 or less than 0, the function should not print anything.